 Butiama Beach: Our full report

-Sheltered under makuti thatch, the main areas houses the sand-floor Chiringuito bar, which is set on the edge of the beach overlooking the sea.
-There is also a small library with board games, pool table and local games of bao.
-Dining takes place in an open-sided area to one side of the bar, although we ate a relaxed lunch sat on one of the comfortable sofas arranged around the bar.
-There's also a shop called the 'Green Room' that sells a good selection of souvenirs, many of which are locally made.
+Sheltered under makuti thatch, the lodge's main areas comprise the sandy floored Chiringuito bar, which is set right by thebeach overlooking the sea.
+There's also a small library with board games, pool table and local games of >bao.
+Dining takes place in an open-sided area to one side of the bar, although you can also eat on one of the comfortable sofas arranged around the bar.
+Butiama has a shop called the 'Green Room' that sells a good selection of souvenirs, many of which are locally made.

 In keeping with the rest of the lodge, the swimming pool is also pale blue and provides dappled shade.
 It’s a decent size and there are sun loungers and a few tables set up around the circumference.
-It’s a lovely place to relax during the day, as is the stunning beach beyond.
-Butiama is the only lodge with access to more than a kilometer of white sandy beach.
-Aside from a few fisherman there are very few people here and being westerly facing, guests can enjoy some magnificent sunsets.
+It’s a lovely place to relax during the day, as is the clean, quiet beach beyond.
+Butiama is the only lodge on Mafia with access to such a long, white sandy beach.
+Apart from a few fisherman there are very few people here and being west-facing, they get magnificent sunsets.

 Ideal length of stay: Stay here for 3–4 nights to relax and perhaps do some diving.